jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 :green:`GREEN`    :red:`NOT done`  :red:`NOT pushed`  :green:`GREEN`
 ================  ===============  =================  =================

-I want the traffic light to show ``WALK`` when a person can cross the street or ``NO WALK`` when a person can NOT cross the street.
+I want the Traffic Light to show ``WALK`` when a person can cross the street or ``NO WALK`` when a person can NOT cross the street.
 This means the :ref:`truth table` for if the Traffic Light is :red:`RED` with the walk sign is

 ================  =============== ================= =================================
 current light     timer           walk button       show